 Once before the Tour de France visited Tignes.
 We’re referring to the 2007 Tour de France when Michael Rasmussen climbed to both the stage win and yellow jersey.
 The party didn’t last all the way to Paris though as the Dane was, while well on his way to winning the overall classification, removed from the Tour for lying about his whereabouts.

-Obviously, Tignes wants to make a new name for itself in the Tour de France.
-The mountain village lies at an elevation of 2,113 metres and at the end of a long climb.
+Obviously, Tignes wants to make a new name for itself on the Tour de France.
+The mountain village lies at an elevation of 2,113 metres and at the end of a demanding stage.

 The race sets off in Saint-Jean-de-Maurienne.
-The 2015 Tour visited the village in 2015 with Romain Bardet soloed to victory before it served as a departure place for the following stage to La Toussuire summit finish, where Vincenzo Nibali took the flowers.
+The Tour visited the village in 2015 with Romain Bardet soloing to victory.
+It served as a departure place for the following stage to La Toussuire summit finish, where Vincenzo Nibali took the spoils.

-Following the descent to Val d’Isère it levels out for a few kilometres.
-An ensuing descent leads to the foot of the final ascent.
-The first 3 kilometres in particular rise very steeply, while the average gradients of the 7.4 kilometres at 7% to Lake Chevril before the last 2 kilometres to Tignes are a false flat.
+Following the descent to Val d’Isère the route follows Lake Chevril for a few kilometres before a short descent plummets down to the base of the final ascent.
+The first 3 kilometres in particular rise very steeply, while the average gradients of the 7.4 kilometres climb sits at 7%.
+The 2 final kilometres to Tignes are a false flat.

-Time bonuses of 10, 6 and 4 seconds are awarded to the first three riders on the line in the 19th stage of the 2019 Tour de France.
+Time bonuses of 10, 6 and 4 seconds are awarded to the first three riders on the line.
+Plus, as mentioned, there are extra seconds available at the Col de l’Iseran.